drzobin/ddmail_validators/README.md

 `pytest --cov=ddmail_validators tests/`

 ## Coding
 Follow PEP8 and PEP257.
-Use Flake8 with flake8-docstrings for linting.
+Use Ruff or Flake8 with flake8-docstrings for linting.
 Strive for 100% test coverage.